RooHammerModel: interfacing the HAMMER software tool with the HistFactory package: Technical implementation

 \subsection{Parallelisation}

-A generic HAMMER amplitude-reweighting process is divided in two steps: the pre-processing of MC files (not discussed in this document) and the the readout of the histograms (which happens inside the RooHammerModel class).
+A generic HAMMER amplitude-reweighting process is divided in two steps: the pre-processing of MC files, not discussed in this document, and the the readout of the histograms, which happens inside the RooHammerModel class.

-The first step can be parallelised in terms of MC events, running the HAMMER pre-processing in several CPU processes over separate simulated-data sub-samples, to produce separate HAMMER binary files.
-The implementation of the RooHammerModel class considers this possibility, by allowing the users to pass a list of binary file names in the constructor of the class (see Sec.~\ref{sec:user_RooHammerModel}).
-The information from the different files will be combined by summing the histograms, using the corresponding HAMMER functionality~\cite{Bernlochner:2020tfi}.
+The first step can be parallelised in terms of MC events, running the HAMMER pre-processing in several CPU processes over separate simulated-data sub-samples, to produce separate HAMMER buffer files.
+The implementation of the RooHammerModel class allows to profit from this parallelisation scheme, by having a constructor that takes as input a list of buffer-file names (see section~\ref{sec:user_RooHammerModel}).
+The information from the different files will be internally combined by summing the histograms, using the corresponding HAMMER functionality~\cite{Bernlochner:2020tfi}.

 Concerning the parallelisation at histogram-readout time, the most relevant possibility is the parallelisation of the likelihood evaluation over different sets of bins.
-This can be done using the pre-existent method \texttt{RooFit::NumCPU} in the fit, that allows the users to specify the number of processes to be run in parallel.
-It should be noted that the parallelisation done with this method relies on multi-processing, not on multi-threading\footnote{The HAMMER tool provides a set of thread-safe specific methods that are useful for multi-threading parallelisation schemes.}.
-This implies that the parallel workers load internally independent instances of the likelihood objects (including the HAMMER objects).
+This can be done using the standard method \texttt{RooFit::NumCPU} in the fit, that allows the users to specify the number of processes to be run in parallel.
+It should be noted that the parallelisation done with this method relies on multi-processing, not on multi-threading.\footnote{Note that the HAMMER tool provides a set of thread-safe specific methods that are useful for multi-threading parallelisation schemes.} This implies that the parallel workers load internally independent instances of the likelihood objects, including the HAMMER objects.
 On one side, this guarantees code safety under parallelisation, since there is no cross-talk between the different processes.
-On the other side, the multiple loading of the objects implies a higher memory consumption for a parallel fit, which should be considered by the users.
+On the other side, the multiple loading of the objects implies a higher memory consumption for a parallel fit, which should be considered by the user.